kumarvna/terraform-azurerm-mssql-db/README.md

 * [Microsoft OBDC Driver](https://www.microsoft.com/en-us/download/details.aspx?id=56567)

-* Install the Microsoft sqlcmd utility on [Ubuntu](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver15#ubuntu) or on [Windows](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-ver15)
+* Install the Microsoft `sqlcmd` utility on [Ubuntu](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools?view=sql-server-ver15#ubuntu) or on [Windows](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-ver15)

+## Advance usage of module

-## `extended_auditing_policy` - Auditing for SQL Database
+### `extended_auditing_policy` - Auditing for SQL Database

-Auditing for Azure SQL Database tracks database events and writes them to an audit log in an Azure storage account, Log Analytics workspace, or Event Hubs.
+Auditing for Azure SQL Database and servers tracks database events and writes them to an audit log in an Azure storage account.
 If server auditing is enabled, it always applies to the database.
 The database will be audited, regardless of the database auditing settings.

-By default, this feature not enabled on the module.
-To enable the threat detection policy for the database, set the argument `enable_auditing_policy = true`.
+By default, this feature enabled on SQL servers.
+To manage the threat detection policy for the severs set `enable_sql_server_extended_auditing_policy`to valid string.
+For database auditing, set the argument `enable_database_extended_auditing_policy` to `true`

-## `threat_detection_policy` - SQL Database Advanced Threat Protection
+### `threat_detection_policy` - SQL Database Advanced Threat Protection

 Advanced Threat Protection for single and pooled databases detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
 Advanced Threat Protection can identify Potential SQL injection, Access from unusual location or data center, Access from the unfamiliar principal or potentially harmful application, and Brute force SQL credentials - see more details in Advanced Threat Protection alerts.